ethan-ck/Alexandria/Biology/Organic Molecules.md

 			- Celiac disease is a disorder involving the body identifying gluten as a foreign pathogen.

 	- Lipids
+		- Biological molecules such as fats, oils, and waxes.
+		- All lipids are insoluble in water
+		- In order to form a fatty acid, the
+			- A long chain of carbon bonded to hydrogen with a carboxyl group at one end
+			-
 	- Nucleic Acids
 		- Form our genetic material

 - Basic Terminology used in Organic Chemistry
 	- Macromolecules